jazzband/django-pipeline/docs/configuration.rst

   JavaScript function that compiles your JavaScript templates.
-  Pipeline doesn't bundle a javascript template library, but the default settings is to use the
+  Pipeline doesn't bundle a javascript template library, but the default setting is to use the
   `underscore <http://documentcloud.github.com/underscore/>`_ template function.

   Defaults to ``"_.template"``